-4. Lift the cover-release latch.
+- 1. Loosen the two thumbscrews on the back edge of the top cover. - 2.
+Slide the top cover slightly toward the rear of the server.
 Lift the cover off the server and set the cover aside.

-Attention: For proper cooling and airflow, replace the cover before turning on the server.
-Operating the server for extended periods of time (over 30 minutes) with the cover removed might damage server components.
+Attention: For proper cooling and airflow, replace the top cover after installing or removing an option.
+Operating the server for extended periods of time (over 30 minutes) with the top cover removed might damage server components.